devsecopsgirl/internship-appsecco/docs/docker.md

 ## Integrating into Pipeline

-For integrating on pipeline we have to follow these steps:
+For integrating on pipeline I followed these steps:

 1. Push your Dockerfile to the GitHub SuiteCRM repository which I forked `https://github.com/Priyam5/SuiteCRM.git/` in my GitHub.
 The Dockerfile is:
 ```